neuralint/neuralint/README.md

 model.fit(inputData,labelData)
 ```

-Again, user can use following command to pars mentioned code using `NeuraLint`.
+Again, user can use the following command to parse mentioned code using `NeuraLint`.

 ```
 $ python endToEnd.py keras_script.py [32,32,1] [32,1] keras result
 ```

-The result of `NeuraLint` is
+The result of `NeuraLint` is:

 ```
 keras_script.py